thehambeard/ModFinderRT/README.md

 ## For Mod Devs

-Currently ModFinder only supports UMM mods hosted on Nexus or GitHub.
+Currently ModFinder only supports mods hosted on Nexus or GitHub.
+It can handle both Owlcat Template mods and UMM based mods.

 To add (or change details about) your mod: